ebg8648/aws-freertos-esp32/README.md

 ## Find & Set AWS Endpoint Hostname

-Your AWS IoT account has a unique endpoint hostname to connect to.
-To find it, open the AWS IoT Console and click the "Settings" button on the bottom left side.
-The endpoint hostname is shown under the "Custom Endpoint" heading on this page.
+Your AWS IoT GreengrassV2 has a unique endpoint hostname to connect to (previously configure in AWS IoT GreengrassV2).
+To find it...
+[Working progress]

 Run `idf.py menuconfig`.
 Under `Example Configuration`, set the `MQTT Broker Endpoint` to the host name.

 ## Set Client ID

 Run `idf.py menuconfig`.
-Under `Example Configuration`, set the `MQTT Client ID` to a unique value.
+Under `Example Configuration`, set the `MQTT Client ID` to a unique value this id should match the ID under Greengrassv2 Bridge configuration.

 The Client ID is used in the MQTT protocol used to send messages to/from AWS IoT.
 AWS IoT requires that each connected device within a single AWS account uses a unique Client ID.
 Other than this restriction, the Client ID can be any value that you like.
 The example default should be fine if you're only connecting one ESP32 at a time.